awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

 + If someone else is the registrant contact, ask that person to follow the instructions in the email to authorize the transfer\.

 **Important**
-We wait up to five days for the registrant contact to authorize the transfer\.
+If you're transferring a domain that has a geographic TLD, we wait up to five days for the registrant contact to authorize the transfer\.
 If the registrant contact doesn't respond within five days, we cancel the transfer operation and send an email to the registrant contact about the cancellation\.

 + [Authorization Email for a New Owner or Email Address](#domain-transfer-to-route-53-authorize-transfer-additional-email)